navratri recipes, navratri fasting food, rules & procedure.

 3. all dry fruits – you can make dry fruits milkshake or dry fruits ladoo or badam pista barfi or add them to halwas or other dishes.

-4. all fruits – make fruit chaat, fruit salads, fruit raita, mix fruit lassi or fruit juices like musk melon juice, jackfruit shake, pineapple juice, apple milkshake, guava juice or have them raw.
+4. all fruits – make fruit chaat, vegan fruit salad, fruit raita, mix fruit lassi or fruit juices like musk melon juice, jackfruit shake, pineapple juice, apple milkshake, guava juice or have them raw.

 5. all milk products like paneer, curd, white butter, cream, ghee, khoya, malai, condensed milk. but some people make paneer at home (use lemon juice or curd for curdling the milk) and don’t use the paneer brought from market. with paneer you can make kalakand, paneer kheer, aloo paneer kofta (substitute the corn flour with fasting flours), paneer barfi.